Peperomia versicolor

 Peperomia versicolor is a species of epiphyte or lithophyte from the genus Peperomia.
 It grows in wet tropical biomes.
 It was discovered by William Trelease and published the species in the book "Contributions from the United States National Herbarium 26(4): 200.
 1929".
-First-ever specimens were founded in Costa Rica and 1926. versicolor means particolored or changes its color.
+First-ever specimens were founded in Costa Rica and 1926.
+Versicolor means particolored or changes its color.

 Distribution

 Peperomia versicolor is native from Nicaragua to Ecuador.
-Specimens can be collected at an elevation of 780 - 2000 meters.
+Specimens can be collected at an elevation of 780-2000 m.